macCesar/purgeTSS/README.md

 It will purge all unused classes from your Appcelerator Project.
 For now it works with [tailwind.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) and [fontawesome.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/fontawesome.tss).

 ## Installation
-To use it, install it globally on your machine.
+Iinstall it globally on your machine.
 ```bash
 [sudo] npm i purgetss --save
 ```